 - Free of screws, holes and imperfections.

 Not all conditions can always be satisfied, which is why floor preparation must be carried out in advance.
-In other posts we will explain what these preparations are and how they are carried out.
+In other posts we will explain what these stages are and how they must be carried out.

 On the following page we explain the BECOSAN® treatment in more detail.

-When the concrete is polished, a thin layer of less than 2 mm is removed.
-If the colour of the pavement is not deep enough, areas with patches may arise.
+When the concrete is polished, a thin layer of around 2 mm is removed.
+If the colour of the concrete is not deep enough, the surface may appear patchy.

-Do not hesitate to contact us or write us a comment with your doubts.
+Do not hesitate to contact us or write us a comment with your questions.